Douglas County Court - Douglas County DUI Attorney

 At The Lawrence Law Firm, we defend individuals accused of impaired driving across Douglas County.
 We understand the local court system, the district attorney’s strategies, and how to challenge evidence effectively to pursue the best possible result in your case.

-Douglas County Court Location
+Douglas County Court Information

 If you are facing a DUI charge in Douglas County, your case will likely be heard at the Douglas County Combined Court in Castle Rock.
 Knowing where to appear and how to get there is an important first step in preparing your defense.